-Able Seaman Dermot Michael Power (P/JX 200120) served in the Royal Navy during World War Two.
-He was the son of William Power and Josephine Power of St. Johns, Newfoundland, Canada.
+Able Seaman Dermot Michael Power (P/JX 200120) served in the Royal Navy during the Second World War.
+Born on 26th July 1916, he was the son of the late William Power and Mary Josephine Power (née Maher) of Topsail Road, St. Johns, Newfoundland, Canada.

+Power also served on H.M.S.
+Cairo (D 87).
+Cairo was a Carlisle-Class Light Cruiser launched on 19th November 1918 by Cammell Laird Shipyard, Birkenhead, England.
 The Royal Navy converted the ship to an anti-aircraft cruiser at Chatham Dockyard between 1938-1939.
-Work completed on HMS Cairo in May 1939.
+Work completed on H.M.S.
+Cairo in May 1939.

-Dermot Michael Power’s grave is in Glenalina Extension, Section D, Grave 12 of Belfast City Cemetery, Belfast, Co.
-Antrim.
-His headstone bears the inscription:
+Dermot Michael Power’s grave is in Glenalina Extension, Section D, Grave 12 of Belfast City Cemetery, Belfast.
+A funeral service took place on 5th November 1941 and his headstone bears the inscription:

 Gone is the one we loved so dear.
 Silent is the voice we loved to hear.